Félix Rodríguez (Nicaraguan footballer)

-Félix Dorian Rodríguez (born April 27, 1984) is a Nicaraguan professional midfielder who currently plays for Real Estelí in the Primera División de Nicaragua.
+Félix Dorian Rodríguez (born April 27, 1984) is a retired Nicaraguan professional midfielder who last played for UNAN Managua in the Primera División de Nicaragua.

 Club career

 He started his career at hometown club Bluefields and joined Estelí in 2010.

 International career

 Rodríguez made his debut for Nicaragua in a September 2010 friendly match against Guatemala and has, as of December 2013, earned a total of 17 caps, scoring 2 goals.
 He has represented his country in 4 FIFA World Cup qualification matches and played at the 2011 and 2013 Copa Centroamericana.